-Yachting in Mexico: A captain and crew guide
+Yachting in Mexico: A captain, owner, guest and crew guide

 With the east and west coasts offering numerous cruising attractions for yachts and superyachts, Mexico is fast becoming a popular yachting destination.
 But what’s it like?
 How does the facilities and destinations compare with the Mediterranean or the Caribbean?
 Yachting Pages spoke to Eco Naviera, a leading yacht agency and support company in Mexico to create a comprehensive guide for captains and crew on navigating Mexico.

 Yachting in Mexico

 With over 10,000km of coastline, there are two popular cruising grounds for yachts in Mexico.
 One is the Yucatan peninsula on the east coast in the Gulf of Mexico and the other is the west coast in the Gulf of California (Sea of Cortez) in Baja California.